kurukururuu/nuxt-content-cms-test/content/articles/my-first-blog-post.md

 ---
-title: My first Bloga
+title: My first Blog Post
- Post
 description: Learning how to use @nuxt/content to create a blog
 img: /Rokka.jpg
 alt: my first blog post